nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 ### Personas

 A Persona is a general description of a type of user.
 As these are general archetypes, most contributors will not need to create a new Persona.
-A Persona file has four parts:
+A Persona file has five parts:

  1. title: this is 1 - 5 words that describe a user
  2. blurb: < 10 words that add more description
  3. tags: a carriage return seperated list of relevant 1 - 2 word descriptions
  4. A long form description of the user, detailing their strengths and weaknesses as they relate to computational science.

-The sub-section of the file containing the title, blurb and tags should be bounded by `---`
+ 5. YAML front matter block: The YAML sub-section of the file containing the title, blurb and tags should be bounded by `---`

 Example: